 Through the NYLS Advanced Studies Program, J.D. students who successfully complete certain upper level courses at New York Law School may receive advanced standing credit toward their LL.M.
 With advanced standing, students who are pursuing an LL.M. degree in the typical two to four post-J.D. semesters will be able to complete their degree requirements more quickly.
 To be eligible for the Advanced Studies Program, students must begin their graduate program within 5 years of completing their J.D. degree.
 A maximum of 6 to 9 advanced standing credits (depending on the graduate program) may be awarded.
 Advanced standing credits may be counted toward the required number of credits for the LL.M. degree or applied to reduce graduate tuition, at the student’s option.

-NYLS Recent Graduates Program: New York Law School alumni who begin an LL.M. degree within two years after the year in which they graduate from the New York Law School J.D. program will be eligible for reduced tuition throughout their graduate studies.
-The tuition rate for the Recent Graduates Program for those starting their graduate studies in 2013-14 will be 50 percent of the regular tuition.
-Students in the Recent Graduates Program may also participate in the Advanced Studies Program.
+New York Law School alumni who begin an LL.M. in Taxation degree within two years after the year in which they graduate from the New York Law School J.D. program will be eligible for a scholarship throughout their graduate studies.
+The scholarship for the Recent Graduates Program will be equal to 50 percent of the regular tuition.

-For more information please visit: Recent Graduates Program.
+For more information please visit: Recent Alumni Scholarship Program